hengeb/db/README.md

 # db

-A simple MySQL library for PHP
+A simple MySQL library for PHP (PDO wrapper)

 ## Installation